cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/update-deployment.md

 You can skip the execution of the `install` and/or `uninstall` and/or `reinstall` workflows during the deployment update process.

-* If you skip the `install` workflow, added nodes are not installed, added relationships are not established and updated agent-host plugins are not installed (central-deployment plugins are not effected).
+* If you skip the `install` workflow, added nodes are not installed, added relationships are not established but updated agent-host & central-deployment plugins are installed (unless `update_plugins` is set to `False`).
-* If you skip the `uninstall` workflow, removed nodes are not uninstalled, removed relationships are not unlinked and outdated agent-host plugins are not uninstalled (central-deployment plugins are not effected).
+* If you skip the `uninstall` workflow, removed nodes are not uninstalled, removed relationships are not unlinked but outdated agent-host & central-deployment plugins are uninstalled (unless `update_plugins` is set to `False`).
 * If you skip the `reinstall` workflow, modified nodes are not reinstalled automatically (nodes that were manually chosen to reinstall will still be reinstalled).
+* If you skip the `update_plugins` workflow, any update plugins (agent-host nor central-deployment) are uninstalled nor installed

 * To skip the `install` execution, run the following command:
   ```shell